Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Since we use TSSpredator to detect processing site, the files in ``ANNOgesic/output/processing_site/MasterTables/MasterTable_NC_009839.1/`` are for processing site not for TSS.

-Performing transcript assembly
+Performing transcript detection
 ----------------

-transcript assembly is a basic precedure for detecting transcript boundary. we can use subcommand ``transcript_assembly`` to do it.
+transcript detection is a basic precedure for detecting transcript boundary. we can use subcommand ``transcript`` to do it.
 Normally, we strongly recommand that the user should provide fragmented libraries.
 Because dRNA-Seq usually loses some information of 3'end.
 However, we only use TEX +/- for testing.